hughhn/ios-twitter-hamburger/README.md

 - [X] Create container view in Profile page to include both Tweets stream and Likes stream (UISegmentedControl switch)
 - [X] Core Animation transforms on: profile image, label text, background image, z index. exactly like the official app
 - [X] Prettify large numbers (e.g.: 1300 = 1.3K following; 2,100,000 = 2.1M followers)
+- [X] Turns out that setting border width and color does not completely remove the outline of the image from the edges.
+Had to create a UIBezierPath sub-layer to the profile image to fix this.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):